lammps/lammps/doc/src/Howto_lammps_gui.rst

 Shift key, Cut (`Ctrl-X`), Copy (`Ctrl-C`), Paste (`Ctrl-V`), Undo (`Ctrl-Z`), Redo (`Ctrl-Shift-Z`), Select All (`Ctrl-A`).
-When trying to exit the editor with a modified buffer, a dialog will pop up asking whether to cancel the operation, or to save or not save the buffer contents to a file.
+When trying to exit the editor with a modified buffer, a dialog will pop up asking whether to cancel the exit operation, or to save or not save the buffer contents to a file.

 Context Specific Word Completion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, LAMMPS GUI will display a popup window with possible completions for LAMMPS input script commands or styles after 3 characters of a word have been typed.
+By default, LAMMPS GUI will display a small popup frame with possible completions for LAMMPS input script commands or styles after 2 characters of a word have been typed.
 The word can then be completed through selecting an entry by scrolling down with the cursor keys and selecting with the 'Enter' key or by clicking on the entry with the mouse.
 The automatic completion popup can be disabled in the ``Preferences`` dialog, but the completion can still be requested manually by either hitting the 'Shift-TAB' key or by right-clicking with the mouse and selecting the option from the context menu.
-Most of the completion information is taken from the LAMMPS instance and thus it will be adjusted to only show options available that have been enabled while compiling LAMMPS, however that excludes accelerated styles and commands.
-Only non-suffix versions are shown.
+Most of the completion information is taken from the LAMMPS instance and thus it will be adjusted to only show options available that have been enabled while compiling LAMMPS, however that excludes accelerated styles and commands, only non-suffix versions are shown.

 Line Reformatting
 ^^^^^^^^^^^^^^^^^